graphile/starter/README.md

 This software has been developed under Mac and Linux, and should work in a `bash` environment.

-**Windows users**: PostGraphile Starter hasn't been fully tested under Windows;
+**Windows users**: making a project like Graphile Starter run smoothly on Windows can be a challenge; `@JoeSchr` and `@hips` on the [Graphile Discord](http://discord.gg/graphile) have been working in improving this and they're pretty pleased with the result, but you may still get some teething problems.
 PRs to fix Windows compatibility issues are welcome (please keep them small!)
 Failing that, try the Docker mode :)

 ### Docker development